donghaeyi/soundscout/README.md

     ```bash
     npm run dev

-5.Open your browser and navigate to http://localhost:3000 to begin exploring.
+5. Open your browser and navigate to http://localhost:3000 to begin exploring.

 ---